-In honor of cybersecurity month in the US and Europe, Polymer’s CEO, Yasir Ali, sat with Pete Sacco (President PTS Data) and John Gomez (CEO Sensato) to discuss ransomware attacks – and how hospitals, medical providers and other healthcare organizations can protect themselves.
+In honor of cybersecurity month in the US and Europe, Polymer’s CEO, Yasir Ali, recently spoke in a webinar about the growing prevalence of ransomware attacks – and how hospitals, medical providers and other healthcare organizations can protect themselves.

 Takeaway 1: Ransomware is as scary as it sounds

 Not to be scare-mongering, but ransomware is an evolving and ever-present threat to today’s medical companies.
 Over the last ten years, cyber-criminals have fine-tuned their tactics so that these attacks are harder to evade.

 A decade ago, a ransomware attack simply targeted an end-user but, today, many attacks are more complex than that.
 The attacker will start by sending an email, then break into the organization’s infrastructure and secretly copy sensitive data.
 Once the timing is right, they will then launch their ransomware attack, often using bribery and threats to encourage the victim organization to pay up.

 Because of this, about 95% of organizations today pay the ransom so that they can unlock their files and get back to business.
 In hospitals, it’s no wonder this is the case.
 With the rise of connected devices, it’s not just files that are at risk from a ransomware attack – but critical infrastructure and care equipment too.

 Unfortunately, paying a ransom can have disastrous knock-on effects.
 For one, ransoms tend to cost at least 6 figures.
 Moreover, in terms of cyber insurance, a single ransomware attack can make your premium so high that you won’t be able to get cover at all.

 Takeaway 2: The cloud is a leaky environment for many organizations